google/litmus/docs/ui-start-test-run.md

    - After reviewing all configurations, click the "Submit Run" button.
    - This initiates the test run using the chosen template and your configurations.
+   - If you chose a "Test Mission" template, the LLM will be invoked to guide the interactions for the specified duration.

 8. **Monitor Run Progress:**

    - You can track the progress of your run on the "Tests" page, accessible from the sidebar.
    - The page displays the run ID, start time, status, and progress.
+For "Test Missions", the progress shows the current turn in the mission.
    - When the run completes, its status will change from "Running" to "Completed"

 9. **View Results:**

 - Click on a completed run ID to view its detailed results.
-- This page displays each test case and its outcome: success or failure.
+- For "Test Runs", this page displays each test case and its outcome: success or failure, along with assessment results.
+- For "Test Missions", you'll see the full conversation history, the final assessment, and details about each interaction loop.
 - You can further explore individual requests, responses, and assessment results (if applicable) by clicking the "Explore" button.

 **Note:**